You’ll always know where you stand with a Nationwide overdraft.

 - We don’t offer unarranged overdrafts at Nationwide.
 Instead, we’ll try to stop any payments from coming out of your account if you don’t have enough money.

-- No charges apply if you do go into an unarranged overdraft.
+- No charges apply if you go into an unarranged overdraft.
 But you will not be able to withdraw cash or transfer money until your account balance is back in credit or within its limit.

 - Unarranged overdrafts can be bad for your credit score.